consciousrepo/aionbio/content/executive-overview.md

 *What does this paradigm mean practically?*

 - *Extends cell reprogramming beyond molecular limits*.
-- *Enables non-invasive devices orders of magnitude more precise in space and time than drugs or gene therapies.*
+- *Enables non-invasive devices to be orders of magnitude more precise in space and time than drugs or gene therapies.*
-- *Unlocks bioelectric algorithms for controlling proliferation, differentiation, and regeneration infeasible with chemistry.*
+- *Unlocks bioelectric algorithms for controlling proliferation, differentiation, and regeneration that are infeasible with chemistry.*

 *This executive summary offers an early view of our platform and vision.*